What is iron overload?

 Iron Overload (Haemochromatosis) Blood Test

-Check if you have haemochromatosis (also referred to as an iron overload) - an inherited condition that causes the body to absorb too much iron
+Do you have symptoms of haemochromatosis and want to know whether you have the condition?
+Haemochromatosis is an inherited disorder which causes the body to absorb too much iron

 • Results estimated in 6 working days